crossuo/crossuo/docs/CONTRIBUTING/Compiling.md

 $ cd build
 $ cmake -G Ninja ../OrionUO -DCMAKE_BUILD_TYPE=Release
 $ ninja orion -j8
+$ cd OrionUO
-$ ./OrionUO/OrionUO
+$ ./OrionUO
 ```

   > You'll need a `Client.cuo` and a `OrionUO.cfg` in the working directory.
-Inside `OrionUO.cfg` you can add a line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.
+Inside `OrionUO.cfg` you need to add a line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.

 ### MacOSX